Student Access to Examination Papers and Other Work

 a) Only students identified as Undergraduate Students registered in a first entry undergraduate degree program at Western are eligible;

-b) The following are NOT eligible to select Discovery Credit courses: First-year students, Visiting Students, Special Students, and Graduate Students;
+b) The following are NOT eligible to select Discovery Credit courses: First-year students, Visiting Students, Special Students, students in Undeclared Status and Graduate Students;

 c) Undergraduate students placed on academic probation may be eligible to participate with permission of the Dean.

 a.
-A student looking to enter a module or program of study may use a Discovery Course credit as a required course credit in that module or program of study only with the permission of the Dean or designate.
+A student looking to enter a module or program of study may use a Discovery Credit course as a required course credit in that module or program of study only with the permission of the Dean or designate.

 b.
 Registration in a course must meet existing course entrance requirements;

-c.
-Students cannot use Discovery Course credits for courses in which they have been charged with academic dishonesty;

 d.
-The Discovery Course credit counts towards the normal course load.
+Students cannot use Discovery Credit for courses in which they have been charged with academic dishonesty;

 e.
+The Discovery Credit counts towards the normal course load.

-The following programs are excluded from this policy: Engineering, Nursing, Bachelor of Music, Bachelor of Musical Arts, Law, Bachelor of Education, Business, and Medicine and Dentistry.
+f.
+The following programs are excluded from this policy: Engineering, Nursing, Bachelor of Music, Law, Bachelor of Education, Ivey Business, and Medicine and Dentistry.